 Some of our biggest challenges, like most organisations, centre around how we transform our business in a way that takes everybody along the journey while also ensuring it happens with enough pace to meet the demands of the market.
 You need to manage this sort of change programme very carefully as it is critical to strike the right balance.

 Since the pandemic, our change programme or transformation period has accelerated dramatically.
 We’ve had to move quickly as a business - 80% of our business was face-to-face learning and the remaining 20% digital and virtual learning.
 Overnight, that had to flip to 100% digital and virtual, and we’ve been unable to return to face-to-face as yet.

 Going from a pace of change that was fairly steady to having to change overnight has been a big

 challenge in itself.
-It required changes in leadership style and behaviour - being much more flexible, allowing people to connect with the business and focus on what we need to do.
+It required changes in leadership and management style and behaviour - being much more flexible, allowing people to connect with the business and focus on what we need to do.
 It wasn’t about maintaining a steady ship any more – this was about really driving the business through something quickly to enable us to survive.

 Looking at the Kübler-Ross Change Curve Model, many people will be affected when an organisation goes through a transformational change.
 The different levels of stress each individual will go through will depend on where they are within that change curve.
 As a leader, it’s important to understand that you will have people across this whole curve.
 You need to figure out how you’re going to engage with each person, helping them fly the flag for the business and move forward.
 At the same time, you need to be mindful that some may be apprehensive or scared of change.
 So, it’s about how you manage all of those different stresses and emotions while still driving the business forward.